bartobri/mrrcrypt/README.md

 tests for randomness (see below), it has not undergone an official peer review process.
 Use at your own risk.

-Encrypted output passes most tests for randmoness using the [Statistical Test Suite](http://csrc.nist.gov/groups/ST/toolkit/rng/stats_tests.html) developed by the National Institute for Standards and Technology (NIST), and the [diehard test suite](https://en.wikipedia.org/wiki/Diehard_tests).
+Encrypted output passes almost all tests for randmoness using the [Statistical Test Suite](http://csrc.nist.gov/groups/ST/toolkit/rng/stats_tests.html) developed by the National Institute for Standards and Technology (NIST), and the [diehard test suite](https://en.wikipedia.org/wiki/Diehard_tests).